rbkhmrcr/sigma-gadgets/readme.md

 ### prep

-This description is entirely just a reqording of things in the groth-kohlweiss paper, and so all credit for the beauty of the algorithm goes to them! :)
+This description is entirely just a rewording of things in the groth-kohlweiss paper, and so all credit for the beauty of the algorithm goes to them! :)

 For n participants in the ring, the sigma protocol has the prover send 4 log n